Jintekki/sins2-ts-dataminer/README.md

 This version attempts to keep every entity to a single file, and attempts to follow closer to a functional programming paradigm.
 Types are mostly used for clarity and explanatory purposes.
 Once you understand one file, you should understand the rest.
 Most files only borrow utility functions from util.ts.
-Unit files rely on Weapon.ts.
+Unit files rely on Weapons.ts.

 # Instructions